-Revenues from our Rentals segment increased by \$3.6 million, or 3.3%, in the Current Quarter as compared to the Prior Quarter primarily due to increased International market activity for our premium drill pipe product lines and accommodation rentals in our U.S. offshore market.
-These increases resulted in an increased gross margin of 68.8% for the Current Quarter as compared to 66.5% in the Prior Quarter.
+Current Quarter revenues from our Rentals segment of \$113.2 million were consistent with the Prior Quarter.
+Cost of revenues increased \$2.7 million, or 7.8%, in the Current Quarter as compared to the Prior Quarter.
+Changes in revenues and cost of revenues are primarily a result of increases in U.S. offshore premium drill pipe and accommodations rentals, offset by declines in U.S. land, which was impacted by a decline in the U.S land rig count.
+Lower rig counts resulted in a decrease in utilization and a decreased gross margin of 66.6% for the Current Quarter as compared to 68.8% in the Prior Quarter.

-Revenues from our Well Services segment in the Current Quarter increased \$20.7 million, or 18.6%, from the Prior Quarter.
-The increase in revenue is driven by our International markets which experienced continued improvements in both production and well control services.
-Additionally, our U.S. offshore market was impacted by stronger performance from our completion services business unit.
-Cost of revenues increased \$4.5 million, or 5.5%, in the Current Quarter as compared to the Prior Quarter as a result of the increases in revenue discussed above.
-Gross margin for the Current Quarter also increased to 35.1% as compared to 27.0% for the Prior Quarter.
+Revenues from our Well Services segment in the Current Quarter decreased \$34.9 million, or 26.4%, from the Prior Quarter.
+The decrease in revenue is largely driven by a comparatively stronger performance in the Prior Quarter in our well control and completion tools service business units, particularly in our International markets.
+Cost of revenues decreased \$13.7 million, or 15.9%, in the Current Quarter as compared to the Prior Quarter, primarily as a result of the decreases in revenues discussed above.
+As a result, gross margin for the Current Quarter also decreased to 25.8% as compared to 35.1% for the Prior Quarter.